 Discovery subscription model

-You offer products or services for customers to discover based on a theme they like.
-For example, these could be hobbies – e.g. fishing or gaming, or interests – e.g. beauty or fashion.
+These are based on the customer’s likes and motivations.
+For example, their hobbies – e.g. fishing or gaming, or interests – e.g. beauty or fashion.

-You supply relevant products and experiences around that theme.
+You supply relevant products and experiences around this theme.
 That’s what customers “discover” when they buy.
 There’s a mystery / surprise element, as the customer doesn’t know what they’ll get.

 It’s also a great way to send out samples.
-Customers get to try a simple and avoid the risk of paying full price for an unknown product.
-If they like the sample, then they feel safer to buy the full price product.
+Customers get to try something while avoiding the risk of paying full price for an unknown product.
+If they like the sample, they feel safer buying the full-price product.

 Examples include :-